Kevinlearynet/WordPress-AngularJS-Plugin/tutorial.md

 ### Why a plugin and not a theme?

-In my opinion there are a few key benefits to building both the backend and front-end inside of a single WordPress plugin:
+There are a few key benefits to building both the backend and front-end inside of a single WordPress plugin:

 1. **Simplicity:** I don't have to support two separate servers, one for a WordPress backend API and another for serving the Angular.js app's HTML.
 With this approach I can easily do both from one environment.
 1. **Access to WP:** I've found that it's useful to have easy server-side access to WordPress when working with it as a backend.
 A few scenarios include processing Gravity Forms submissions, passing values from server-side to client-side with `wp_localize_script()` when users are logged in, and various other things.
 1. **Portability** By isolating everything into a WordPress plugin we can easily move our entire app from site to site, enabling and disabling on demand.

-If you disagree that's fine, all of the logic here could be used within a WordPress theme as well, the same concepts apply.
+All of the logic described in this tutorial could be used within a WordPress theme as well, the same concepts apply.

 ### Server-side routing